Cracko298/ISZ-UE4-Console-Modding-Guide/README.md

 - Extract the *.zip contents.
 - Run the *UuuClient.exe as an administrator.
 - Inject the UniversalUE4Unlocker.dll into the process on your console.
-- Test the buttons oon your console for the *console access* button.
+- Test the buttons on your console for the *console access* button.

 # Steam/PC Hacking/Modding
 - Requires a Windows device (linux and MacOS do NOT support .dll injecting).